 You can also file as you go when it’s convenient.
 I file as I go when I’m opening mail (at my desk with my filing drawer right next to me) and when I go through my kids’ school papers (I sort those papers next to our keepsakes file box).

-- Set up a file drawer or box, if you don’t already have one.
+- Set up a file drawer or box, if you don’t already have one (learn more here: Tips for Setting Up a Home Office Filing System and How to Construct a Filing System That Works for You).

 - Choose a time to file each day or week, set an alarm to remind yourself, and DO IT!

-- For the first few filing sessions, set a timer for 15 minutes and file until the timer goes off.
+- If you have a lot of papers to file when you first implement this routine, set a timer for 15 minutes and file until the timer goes off.
+Then repeat the 15-minute time block the next day or week.

 - Maintain your system by filing all items daily or weekly!